turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 For this project, an average of 0.5 is considered a yes - a passing project that demonstrates good student understanding!
 An average of 1+ is considered a wow.
 Anything below a 0.5 is considered a not yet - a project that indicates that the concepts have not been fully understood (see note in the section below).
 </section>

- In addition to the WOW examples listed below, you can strive for a WOW by demonstrating not just competency, but excellence and thoroughness across the rubric sections.
+ In addition to any WOW examples listed below, you can strive for a WOW by demonstrating not just competency, but excellence and thoroughness across the rubric sections.

 <section class="answer">
 ### React Fundamentals/UI